Send the link below via email or IMCopy

 Trends in Atomic Size

-Distances are very small so the unit is in picometers (pm) (there are 10 to the 12 pm in a meter).
+Distances are very small so the unit is in picometers (pm) (10 to the 12 pm in a meter).

 Atomic size (atomic radius) increases from top to bottom within a group (down a group) and decreases from left to right across a period.